MISO SOUP

 Add sliced wakame (stem included) at the beginning of simmering the vegetables.

-Substitute dulse, or nori for the wakame.
+Substitute dulse, or nori, for the wakame.

-Some possibilities are: onion/kale miso soup, squash/leek miso soup, carrot/carrot top, etc.
+Onion/kale miso soup, squash/leek miso soup, carrot/carrot top, etc.

-Squeeze the juice from grated ginger root to create a more warm spicy effect and/ or squeeze in a touch of lemon juice to create a slight sour spark.
+Squeeze the juice from grated ginger root to create a more warm spicy effect, and/ or squeeze in a touch of lemon juice to create a slight sour spark.